PixelBox420/Boxsound420-Music-Maker/README.md

 Boxsound420 Is a program that ennables people to easily create sheet music.
 The program has over 60 instrumentens, simple sound synthesis, notepad and full theme customization.

-This page contains the JavaScript part of the app used for the web version.
+This page contains the JavaScript part of the mobile app.
 Only the default instrument sound file folder is included here.
 The mobile app also includes massive ammount of java code used for internall audio recording, app optimization and UI functionality.

 Copyright for the app code belongs to Elias puolakka.